sahilrajput03/vanilla-clustering-with-fastify/README.md

 ---

-- **Fixing ab's eror of too many files open**

-Max what i can set is `ulimit -n 100000` i.e., a maximum of 1 lakhs open file descriptions limit can be set.
+- **Fixing ab's eror of too many files open**: Max what i can set is `ulimit -n 100000` i.e., a maximum of 1 lakhs open file descriptions limit can be set.
 FYI: YOu can see the help for ulimit @ ```ulimit --help```.